IngeborgArdoe/training/discovery/analysis_part1.md

 ### Ignore selections

-1. In the first tile with total number of trips, open the value and chose weekday in ignore selection.
+1. In the first tile with total number of trips, open the value and choose weekday in ignore selection.

 2. Save and preview.
 Do selections on weekday and check if number of trips changes with the selection.